Fifteen15Studios/MMM-homeassistant-sensors/README.md

 - Adding the "value" to the name.
 - Adding time to the name column.
-- Hiding the unit it from the "unit" column.
+- Hiding the unit it from the "unit" collumn.
-- Hiding the value in from the "value" column.
+- Hiding the value in from the "value" collumn.
 - Using "pictures" from the entity.
 - Using different "pictures" for different values.
 - Using different "icons" for different values from the Material Design Font.